 He is active in his local community, serving as president of the Posey County Area Plan Commission and a board member on the Posey County Board of Zoning Appeals.
 He also sits on the Purdue Council for Agricultural Research, Extension and Teaching Committee.
 Additionally, Seib is past president of the Indiana Soybean Alliance and served on the United Soybean Board from 2012 to 2022.
 Past service also includes time as a volunteer firefighter and as a member of the Posey County Sheriff’s Merit Board.

 Seib farms corn and soybeans in Poseyville, Indiana, with his brother and nephews.

-The INFB women’s leadership committee also welcomes three new education and outreach coordinators, who work to educate the public through programs and events that promote a positive image of agriculture.
+The INFB Women’s Leadership Committee also welcomed two new district education and outreach coordinators.
+The job of the WLC is educating the public through programs and events that promote a positive image of agriculture.

 Now representing District 1 is Kayla Meyers of LaPorte County.
 In her new role, Meyers represents Fulton, Lake, LaPorte, Marshall, Porter, Pulaski, St. Joseph and Starke counties.
 Meyers replaces Jan Bohling, whose term ended in December.

 Prior to her district position, Meyers served as the LaPorte County Farm Bureau treasurer and, most recently, the county education and outreach coordinator from 2017 to 2023.

 Meyers and her husband, Ron, farm in Westville, Indiana, with their two sons where they raise corn, seed corn and soybeans.

 Meyers has served as vice president and president of her local Tri-Kappa chapter, as well as chaired the milk cabin event at the LaPorte County Fair.
 She is involved in her church, organizing summer Bible schools and serving on missions boards.
 Meyers also has driven a local school bus for 20 years and helps on the farm.